Acquiring Your Visa

 - Not take leave from the placement before your placement completion date, this may result in SLV.Global cancelling your visa and you being deported

 *If you've made a mistake and SLV.Global have to re-apply for an Entry Visa fax on your behalf, we're sorry but you will be charged an extra administrative fee of £45/$65/€60.
 This will cover the application fee in Sri Lanka, transport and staffing costs that could be incurred by this.
 So please follow the instructions carefully!
+Any changes made may delay your visa application.
+Subsequently volunteers must be aware they may need to arrange to collect their visas in person rather than applying via post.

 *Please note - The visas we obtain for you are solely for the purpose of volunteering with us on placement.
 Please bear this in mind when booking flights.
 These Residence Visas are granted for the purpose of you volunteering with us, not for a holiday, so if you wish to stay in Sri Lanka after your placement finishes you will need to leave the country before your Residence visa expires and re-enter as a tourist after your residence visa has expired and purchase a Tourist Visa on arrival.